Call for Candidates

 Who is eligible to vote?

 Only Member Malthouse members hold voting authority in the Craft Maltsters Guild.
-This membership category includes owners and employees of malthouses that produce Craft Malt in North America.
+This membership category includes owners and employees of malthouses that produce craft malt in North America.
 Each Member Malthouse of the Guild is only eligible to submit one ballot in an annual election.

 What are the time commitments?